 Dear Prospective Scholars,

 Thank you for looking at Scholarship and Christianity in Oxford’s (SCIO) offerings.
-Whether you are considering a summer, semester, or year-long programme, we have great opportunities awaiting you.
+Whether you are considering a semester or summer programme, we have great opportunities awaiting you.

 Come sit in a tutorial where you meet one-on-one with a tutor engaged in serious conversation, testing ideas and joining together as junior and senior scholar.
 This is a learning experience like no other: there is no hiding (for tutee or tutor!), and you probe and digest ideas, coming to your own conclusions with the requirement to demonstrate that your view is valid and solid, even where it diverges from the views of other scholars or your tutor.
-To accomplish that goal, you will have access to one of the world’s great library systems.
-The Bodleian library is the centerpiece of a group of more than 100 libraries with holdings in excess of 13 million items.
+To accomplish that goal, as a researcher yourself, you will have access to one of the world’s great libraries, the Bodleian Library with holdings in excess of 13 million items.

-SCIO offers you the way into Oxford to participate in a great academic experience, prepare for graduate studies (for those headed in that direction), and build your CV with a recognized educational experience that matters to academic institutions and employers alike.
+SCIO offers the opportunity to participate in a great academic experience, prepare for graduate studies (for those headed in that direction), and build your CV with a recognized educational experience that matters to academic institutions and employers alike.
 As you review the materials on the website, we hope you see the possibilities and consider joining us.
-With the CCCU GlobalEd staff, you will have a resource at hand to help you put your best foot forward as you apply.
+With SCIO staff, you will have a resource at hand to help you put your best foot forward as you apply.

 Yours with every best wish,